Medical Massage Therapy Career Path & Outlook — Pros and Cons …

 On Massage School Accreditation

 “Growth within the massage education industry has ended.
 Will your school thrive, survive or close?
-Could acceptance of voluntary accreditation and the imposition of strict standards for licensure, training and enforcement create more consolidation, weed out weak schools and force the remaining schools to step up their game?
+Could acceptance of voluntary accreditation and the imposition of strict standards for licensure, training, and enforcement create more consolidation, weed out weak schools and force the remaining schools to step up their game?
 Massage as a ‘growth’ center peaked back in 2010, and has been on a downward trend ever since.”

 MORE COMMENTS FROM DSL

 How we see it is the “Big Box Schools” pretty much destroyed the integrity and quality of the industry.
 I (DSL) recently attended a corporate massage school, a full course of 720 hours.
-It has a reputation of being among the best schools in the industry and country, especially for therapeutic massage and bodywork.
+It has a reputation for being among the best schools in the industry and country, especially for therapeutic massage and bodywork.

 I (DSL) was, frankly, very disappointed by what they did NOT teach us.
-Stuff that’s been easily available to the massage industry for nearly 30 years, relatively easy to understand, far more relevant to practice than much of what they taught us, and in our belief critical for true, deep understanding of the profession.
+Stuff that’s been easily available to the massage industry for nearly 30 years, relatively easy to understand, far more relevant to practice than much of what they taught us, and in our belief critical for a true, deep understanding of the profession.
 Yet it was all nearly ignored.
 This is stuff I was teaching 25 years ago, when it was not well known, if at all.
 But in the ensuing years, that information should have become widely available to new massage therapists.

-Yet, many graduates from a number of schools around the country have told me they were disappointed in what they did not learn, and thought they should have.
+Yet, many graduates from a number of schools around the country have told me they were disappointed in what they did not learn and thought they should have.
 They knew enough to know there was something missing from their education.
 They just did not know what it was.

 To be fair, many of the students of the school I attended WERE able to give a VERY good, standard, relaxation massage only after five weeks of school.
 But at the end of the program (about 7 months), many of my fellow students admitted to me in private that when it came to the therapeutic side of the work and developing reliable strategies, they really had no really good idea of what they were doing nor why.